hmngwy/jenny/README.md

 # Jenny

 _Jenny_ is a static blog generator.
-Its aim is to work with basic Linux tools, but provide some modern conveniences.
+Its aim is to work with minimal requirements and a small footprint while providing some modern conveniences.

 - [x] Lightweight default theme
 - [x] Markdown with Footnotes support, care of a modified [md2html.awk](https://bitbucket.org/yiyus/md2html.awk)